AlexZ0729/speech/examples/wsj/README.md

 ## Setup
 #### For the purpose of TTIC 31110...
-You can find the **preprocessed** WSJ data partitions and the corresponding jsons stored on slurm at
+You can find the **preprocessed** WSJ data partitions and the corresponding jsons stored on the TTIC slurm cluster at
 ```
 /share/data/lang/users/ttic_31110/Datasets/wsj
 ```